lawsonkeith/PiIO/docs/Readme_Admin.md

-## PiIO Rasbian administrtion guide
+## PiIO Raspbian administrtion guide

 ### Image

-All examples were witten using rasbian stretch lite.
+All examples were witten using raspbian stretch lite.

 ### Installation